albertyw/crank/README.md

     - TreeVisulizer.py - Converts a tree file into an image of the tree

 ### Third party files/packages ###
+- include
-- angst\_lib - package holding the actual AnGST algorithm
+    - dtl - The Ranger-DTL executable implementation of AnGST
 - dendropy - Tree manipulation package, currently only used to calculate Robinson-Foulds distance
 - ete - Another Tree manipulation package, forms the basis of Tree.py
-- tree\_lib - AnGST's built-in tree manipulation package

 ### System packages ###
 - matplotlib - Used by CrankStatistics to plot stats